Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM07-InsecurePlugin.md

 - github at https://github.com/Bobsimonoff/LLM-4-Applications-Commentary/tree/main

+Here is an updated summary with a "What this is not" section:

 # LLM07: Insecure Plugin Design

-### Summary
+## Summary

-LLM plugins processing untrusted inputs and having insufficient access control risk severe exploits like remote code execution.
+LLM plugins processing untrusted inputs without proper validation or access controls risk severe exploits like remote code execution.

-### Description
+## Description

-LLM plugins are extensions that, when enabled, are called automatically by the model during user interactions.
-The model integration platform drives them,  and the application may have no control over the execution, especially when the model is hosted by another party.
-Furthermore, plugins are likely to implement free-text inputs from the model with no validation or type-checking to deal with context-size limitations.
-This allows a potential attacker to construct a malicious request to the plugin, which could result in a wide range of undesired behaviors, up to and including remote code execution.
+LLM plugins are extensions called automatically during interactions.
+The platform drives them with little application control, especially for remotely hosted models.
+Plugins may implement free-text model inputs without validation due to context limitations.
+This allows malformed inputs leading to undesired behaviors like remote code execution.

-The harm of malicious inputs often depends on insufficient access controls and the failure to track authorization across plugins.
-Inadequate access control allows a plugin to blindly trust other plugins and assume that the end user provided the inputs.
-Such inadequate access control can enable malicious inputs to have harmful consequences ranging from data exfiltration, remote code execution, and privilege escalation.
+Inadequate access control exacerbates this by letting plugins blindly trust each other.
+Lack of authorization tracking enables malicious inputs to cause harm through data theft, code execution, and privilege escalation.

+Proper input sanitization, access controls, isolation, logging, testing, and zero trust design are essential.
+Don't blindly trust models or plugins.
+Validate and authorize all inputs and actions.

+What this is not:

+- Insecure output handling (LLM02): Failing to validate model outputs before use.

+- Excessive agency (LLM08): Granting unchecked autonomy to models.

 This risk focuses on creating LLM plugins rather than third-party plugins, which LLM-Supply-Chain-Vulnerabilities cover.